pford68/slf4js/README.md

 If you omit the logger property, the default ConsoleLogger will be used, sending messages to the browser console.

-Regarding paths, this module uses another module called [ctx-loader](https://github.com/pford68/context-loader) which allows prefixes such as "classpath!" or "context!" to be used to make NodeJS paths more predictable.
+Regarding paths, this module uses another module called [ctx-loader](https://github.com/pford68/context-loader) which allows prefixes such as "classpath!" or "context!" to be used to make NodeJS paths consistent.

 #### An example configuration file:
 ```json